 During the year ended December 31, 2014, the Company received a \$24,300 unsecured demand loan from the President of the Company to fund the Company's current working capital requirements.
 During the year ended December 31, 2015, the Company received additional \$7,200 unsecured demand loan from the President of the Company.
 During the year ended December 31, 2016, the Company received additional \$14,310, and repaid \$2,200, unsecured demand loan from the President of the Company.
-During the six months ended June 30, 2017, the Company received additional \$1,500, and repaid \$4,204, unsecured demand loan from the President of the Company.
+During the year ended December 31, 2017, the Company received additional \$17,900, and repaid \$29,605, unsecured demand loan from the President of the Company.
+During the three months ended March 31, 2018, the Company repaid \$4,500 to the President of the Company.
 The loan is unsecured, bearing interest at 5% per annum, calculated and payable on demand.
 The Company may repay the principal, in whole or in part, at any time without penalty.